icicleio/icicle/src/Promise/README.md

 Loop::run();
 ```

-In the example above, the `resolve` method of `$resolver` and the `connect()` method of `$connector` both return promises. `$promise1` created by `resolve()` will either be fulfilled or rejected:
+In the example above, the `resolve()` method of `$resolver` and the `connect()` method of `$connector` both return promises. `$promise1` created by `resolve()` will either be fulfilled or rejected:

 - If `$promise1` is fulfilled, the callback function registered in the call to `$promise1->then()` is executed, using the fulfillment value of `$promise1` as the argument to the function.
 The callback function then returns the promise from `connect()`.
 The resolution of `$promise2` will then be determined by the resolution of this returned promise (`$promise2` will adopt the state of the promise returned by `connect()`).
 - If `$promise1` is rejected, `$promise2` is rejected since no `$onRejected` callback was registered in the call to `$promise1->then()`

 ### Error Handling

 When a promise is rejected, the exception used to reject the promise is not thrown, it is only given to callbacks registered using the methods described above.
-However, if `done()` is called without an `$onRejected` callback, the exception will be re-thrown in an uncatchable way (see the [Loop](../Loop) component for more on uncatchable exceptions).
+However, if `done()` is called on a promise without an `$onRejected` callback and that promise is rejected, the exception will be re-thrown in an uncatchable way (see the [Loop](../Loop) component for more on uncatchable exceptions).

 Error handling with promises comes down to a simple rule: Call `done()` on the promise to consume the final result or handle any exceptions, or return the promise to the caller, thereby delegating error handling to the code requesting the promise resolution value.